KevinSleegers/jquery.awesomemenuscroll/README.md

 <script type="text/javascript" src="js/awesomemenuscroll.js"></script>
 ```

+## Live Demo

+A working example of this plugin can be found on my own Portfolio website: http://www.kevinsleegers.nl.
+It has been slightly customized, but the main functionality is still there to look at :)

 ## Contributors

 At the moment, just me and a couple of friends who are kind enough to test my versions before I commit them to GitHub. :)